fluxcd/flagger/README.md

 * which Flagger version
 * which Flagger CRD version
-* which Kubernetes/Istio version
+* which Kubernetes version
-* what configuration (canary, virtual service and workloads definitions)
+* what configuration (canary, ingress and workloads definitions)
-* what happened (Flagger, Istio Pilot and Proxy logs)
+* what happened (Flagger and Proxy logs)

 ## Getting Help